ooz/blog/2017/hello.md

 date: 2017-01-07T13:37:42+01:00
 ---

-I am Oliver and this is my personal blog about:
+I'm Oliver and this is my personal blog about:

 1. **Time** <br />
-    Well, it is part of the name.
-Also it is the only resource there is and where are chronically out of it.
+    It's in the name.
+Also it is the only resource there is and we are chronically out of it.
 2. **Life** <br />
     Tied closely to 1.
 3. **Design** <br />